Riwe-Technologies/Stellar/TECHNICAL_ARCHITECTURE.md

 - oracle health monitoring and anomaly detection
 - reconciliation between on-chain claim state and off-chain treasury execution
 - operational runbooks and release controls

-### 15. Conclusion

-Riwe’s architecture is designed for a hybrid insurance model that fits the regulated markets we operate in.
-Underwriting and treasury remain with licensed insurance partners.
-Policy state, trigger verification, claim evaluation, and payout authorization are anchored on Stellar.

-SCF43 is focused on taking that architecture from its current implementation base into a hardened, testnet-validated, and mainnet-ready protocol.